gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D34

+Today I watched a bit of [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course, reviewed the `this` keyword on JavaScript [Watch and Code: Practical JavaScript](https://watchandcode.com/courses/practical-javascript) and kept working on my Nuxt.js + Wordpress API project.

 ### R2D33

 Today I started my Nuxt.js + Wordpress API project.
 Basic setup is done, scss working, now I'm just adding the required plugins to expose Advanced Custom Fields to the WP API and will start testing the endpoints with Axios.